airladon/FigureOne/scratch/ivid3/script.md

 And so we've shown how we can find the sine or cosine of any angle from the sine or cosine of an angle in the first quadrant.
 We can of course do the same exercise with the other trigonometric functions.

-Finally, let's use this geometry to quickly examine the bounds of the trigonometric functions.
+Now, let's use this geometry to quickly examine the bounds of the trigonometric functions.
 Looking at the sine and cosine, we can see that these functions only have values between -1 and 1.

 Next looking at the Tan and Cot, we can see these functions can have any value between negative infinity to positive infinity

 And finally looking at the Sec and Cosec, we can see their values can be between negative infinity and positive infinity but not between -1 and 1.

 Ok, so we have covered where the trigonometric functions come from and why they apply to all right angle triangles, and we've seen two geometries that have helped us name the functions, see some relationships between them, and helped us bound their values.
 So we are going to stop here, but remember, many of the diagrams in the video were interactive, so if you forgot to do so during the video, go back and play with them now, and doing so may help you get a more intuitive understanding of the various things discussed.
-This interactive video was created with FigureOne, and open source project on GitHub.
+This interactive video was created with FigureOne, an open source project on GitHub.
 If you liked it, then give the project a star, and if you want you can read the documentation, tutorials and examples and create something yourself.
 Thanks for watching!